-My name is Peteris Krumins and I love mathematics, physics and computer science!
-I run a company called Browserling in the Bay Area.
+My name is Peteris Krumins and I love mathematics, physics, computer science and entrepreneurship!
+I run a cross-browser testing company called Browserling in the Bay Area.
 I'm a mentor and Hacker in Residence at Hackers & Founders and H/F Co-Op, world's largest startup network and a Silicon Valley startup incubator.
 I'm an advisor at June, a company that reinvents recruiting.
 I'm also chief technology advisor at Bloomsbury Health, an NHS healthcare innovation company.
 I'm a published author with No Starch Press and I've a degree in physics.
-I'm also a strong chess player and a certified chess coach, and I've over 10 years of programming experience in 7 companies.
+I'm also an expert chess player and a certified chess coach, and I've over 15 years of programming experience in 7 companies.